-She’s also worked for Oxjam charity as a Press / PR as well as advising on film scripts for acquisition.
+She’s also worked for Oxjam charity as a Press / PR as well as advising on film scripts for acquisition and production.

 Carrie is researching and writing a book about an historic fashion house that existed between 1938 and 1978.
 The project is part of the official community in the UK City of Culture 2017.